I got out of my comfort zone and discovered what I was capable of!

-Marathons,ultra running,adventure racing, Argentine tango and backpacking experiences of a mere mortal
+Marathons,ultra running,adventure racing, backpacking and hiking experiences of a mere mortal.

 Sunday, January 30, 2011